resolve109/study-aws-sa/aws-study-guide.md

   - Configure Amazon Athena for SQL-based analysis of the data
   - Minimal operational overhead as both services are serverless and fully managed
   - Enables quick analysis for decision-making about further processing
+  - Confirmed as a best practice for real-time web analytics.
 - **Document Ingestion and Transformation**:
   - Store large volumes of documents in Amazon S3
   - Use AWS Lambda triggers on object upload
   - Perform OCR with Amazon Textract or Rekognition
   - Use Amazon Comprehend (or Comprehend Medical) to extract relevant information
   - Store extracted data in S3 or a database, queryable via Athena
+  - Validated for transforming scanned documents into searchable data.

 ## Resource Tagging and Cost Allocation
 - **AWS Lambda with EventBridge**: